directory-pipeline

 Turn a public digital archive URL into a structured, browsable CSV — no manual transcription, no custom code per collection type.

-Give it a URL from the Library of Congress, Internet Archive, NYPL Digital Collections, or any institution that publishes a public IIIF manifest.
+Give it a URL from the Library of Congress, Internet Archive, or any institution that publishes a public IIIF manifest (CONTENTdm repositories included).
 It downloads the scans, OCRs them, and extracts entries into a structured CSV.
 With the enrichment steps, every row links back to the exact location in the original scan.

-Built for digitized historical directories — city directories, gazetteers, trade directories — but works on just about any historical document with regularl entry-like structure.
+Built for digitized historical directories — city directories, gazetteers, trade directories — but works on just about any historical document with regular entry-like structure.

 Interactive data explorer with facet filters, field distribution charts, and a detail panel with IIIF source thumbnail